About Milford

 Business & Licensing Records

 Businesses operating in Milford, Connecticut start with the Milford Building Department at 70 West River Street for essential permits and licenses.
-This office handles the full spectrum of business-related documentation, from building permits and zoning approvals to commercial occupancy certificates required before opening doors.
+This office handles the range of business related documentation, from building permits and zoning approvals to commercial occupancy certificates required before opening doors.
 Entrepreneurs and established business owners can also connect with the Milford Economic Development Office, located at the same address, to explore local incentives, resources, and support services helps commercial enterprises succeed in the community.

 Economy & Demographics

 Milford, Connecticut boasts a diverse and thriving local economy, with a range of industries and major employers contributing to the city's prosperity.
 Key economic drivers in the area include the manufacturing, healthcare, and retail sectors.
-Major employers in Milford include Bic Corporation, which operates a global manufacturing facility in the city, as well as Milford Hospital, a prominent healthcare provider serving the local community.
+Major employers in Milford include Bic Corporation, which operates a global manufacturing facility in the city, as well as Milford Hospital, a prominent healthcare provider serving Milford.

 Elections & Voter Records